emiliobondioli/nuxt-magpie/README.md

 ## Before starting

 In its current version, even with full static generation enabled, nuxt still runs the `fetch` and `asyncData` calls when navigating to another route (as documented [here](https://nuxtjs.org/blog/going-full-static#current-issues)).
-To prevent these calls from overriding the urls replaced by magpie, you can add a check in your `fetch` or `asyncData` to bail fetching if the requested data is already available or `process.static` is `true`.
+To prevent these calls from overriding the urls replaced by magpie, you can add a check in your `fetch` or `asyncData` to bail fetching if the requested data is already available.

 ## Setup